alex8088/quick-start/packages/create-electron/playground/vue-ts/README.md

 # vue-ts

-An Electron application with Vue and TypesSript
+An Electron application with Vue and TypeScript

 ## Recommended IDE Setup